bxfsh/boxfish-helpers/README.md

 Docs for helpers coming soon.

 ## Contributing
-The helper functions are located in `./helpers` as individual ES6 JavasScript files.
+The helper functions are located in `./helpers` as individual ES6 JavaScript files.

 To add a new helper: